rodolfoalmeid/harvester-cloud/docs/PERFORMANCE.md

 Remember that the test result comes from the environment defined at the beginning of the file.

 If necessary, disk I/O can be optimized by following the suggestions below:

-1. Disk optimization on Google Cloud
+a.
+Disk optimization on Google Cloud
   - The bigger the disk the more IOPS you get.
 With 350GB, you get ~10,500 IOPS per disk and ~175MB/s throughput.
 If you want more IOPS and throughput, increase the disks to 1TB each (1TB = 30.000 IOPS e 450MB/s di throughput).
   - Use Local SSD disks for maximum performance.
 Local SSD NVMe offers 680,000 IOPS and ~2.4GB/s throughput. **Local disks are NOT persistent!**
   - Mount disks with `noatime` and `discard` to reduce overhead.